-Brahma chickens are enormous, impressive, heavy-weight robust chickens with striking beauty.
+Brahma chickens are giant, impressive, heavy-weight robust chickens with striking beauty.
 The roosters tip the scale at ten to twelve pounds, and the hens come in at eight to ten pounds.
 They look massive and carry a lot of feathers.

 These feathers extend to their legs and cover their toes.
 Brahmas have big wide heads, a pea comb, and what looks like overhanging eyebrows.
 With their 30 inches and evil look, they can look pretty scary.
 Since they are so massive, they aren’t the most proficient flyers of the flock.
 You won’t need too high of a fence to keep them locked in.

 Brahmas come in light, dark, and buff variations.
 However, many other (non-standard) variations exist with astonishing color patterns.
 There is also a Brahma Bantam miniature version.

 The amount of eggs depends on the strain you have in place.
-Some lines are proficient egg layers and will get you up to 300 large brown eggs every year.
+Some lines are proficient egg layers and will get you up to 300 large brown eggs yearly.
 Other lines, bred for beauty, will only provide 150.
 The pullets tend to be relatively late to start laying.

 Brahmas are popular because they lay during the winter period.
 They will lay most of their eggs from October to May.
 These queens are ideal chickens to add to your regular flock as they guarantee a steady flow of eggs over the year.

 Brahmas are calm and docile chickens that are happy to live in confinement.
-They are usually the tallest members of the flock, and the smaller birds won’t bother them at all.
+They are usually the tallest flock members, and the smaller birds won’t bother them at all.
 Brahma chickens won’t usually get into fights.

 They are also pretty good with people but generally too big to keep as a lap chicken.
-Especially for children, they are too heavy to lift from the ground.
+Especially for children, as they are too heavy to lift from the ground.